bartkl/presentations/cimug2024/index.md

 ---

 Similarly, I've generated LinkML schemas for the entire CIM.
-* It is based on the Sparx EA project.
+* It is based on the official Sparx EA project.

 ---
 <!-- _class: with-bullets -->

+Resources:

 - The [script](https://github.com/bartkl/cim-to-linkml) that generates the LinkML schemas.
 - The [LinkML schemas](https://github.com/alliander-opensource/cim-linkml).
-* The documentation hasn't been generated yet.
+- The documentation hasn't been generated yet.

 ---